sebastian-dasse/uni-mme2/ue03/aufg02/README.txt

 -- INSTALLATION INSTRUCTIONS --

-Before first run you will have to install the Express.js framework.
+Before first run you will have to install the application.
 To do so type:

     npm install express --save